University of Massachusets Athletics

 UMass Athletics’ success under Bamford has extended beyond fundraising.
 Since 2015, 14 of the department’s 21 programs (67%) have captured at least one team or individual conference championship.
 In April 2021, the men’s hockey program won the NCAA Division I National Championship with a 5-0 win over St. Cloud State, just the third national title for UMass and first since 1998.
 The 2018-19 hockey team also reached the NCAA national championship game, three years after Bamford named Greg Carvel head coach of the Minutemen.

 UMass won more conference regular season and tournament sports championships than any Atlantic 10 Conference member from 2015-2025, closing out the final season in the league with five titles in 2024-25.
-Additionally, the men's lacrosse (CAA before the A-10) and ice hockey (Hockey East) programs have claimed multiple league crowns during Bamford's tenure.
+Additionally, the men's lacrosse (CAA before the A-10) and hockey (Hockey East) programs have claimed multiple league crowns during Bamford's tenure.

 Bamford's recruitment of top-level head coaching talent, including men's basketball (Frank Martin), women's basketball (Tory Verdi and Mike Leflar), hockey (Greg Carvel) and football (Joe Harasymiak), has elevated the department's coaching roster and bodes well for the future of each program.

 • In 2023-24, Martin led the Minutemen to their best campaign since 2014, finishing with a 20-11 overall record and securing a top-four seed in the Atlantic 10 Championship.
 The campaign marked the program's first 20-win season since 2013-14 and first top-four seed since the 2007-08 season.
+In their first season in the MAC, the Minutemen knocked off top-seeded Miami (Ohio) in the 2026 MAC Tournament, handing the RedHawks their first loss of the season.

 • In 2019-20, the women’s basketball team won 20 games for the first time since 1995-96 and hosted an Atlantic 10 Championship game for the first time in 22 years.
 In 2020-21, the Minutewomen lost in the A10 Championship game and earned a berth to the WNIT, winning multiple post-season games for the first time in program history.
 In 2021-22, the team won the Atlantic 10 championship for the first time in program history, appeared in the NCAA tournament and finished with a school-record 26 wins.
 Then in 2022-23, the program claimed its first-ever regular-season Atlantic 10 championship, put together a program-best, 12-game winning streak and added another appearance in the WNIT.
-Then in Leflar’s second season at the helm in 2024-25, the Minutewomen improved their win total by 12, posting the highest win percentage increase by a second-year DI head coach and the team advanced to the second round of the WNIT.
+In Leflar’s second season at the helm in 2024-25, the Minutewomen improved their win total by 12, posting the highest win percentage increase by a second-year DI head coach and the team advanced to the second round of the WNIT.

 Several other programs have enjoyed unprecedented success during Bamford’s tenure.
-Women's indoor/outdoor track and field (2016, 2020, 2022, 2025), men’s cross country (2024), men's lacrosse (2018, 2019, 2022), rowing (2015, 2017), men's soccer (2017), tennis (2017, 2024), women's lacrosse (2015, 2016, 2017, 2018, 2019, 2021, 2022, 2023, 2024, 2025), field hockey (2015, 2016, 2024), and men's swimming & diving (2016) have all won regular season and conference tournament titles since Bamford’s arrival.
+Women's indoor/outdoor track and field (2016, 2020, 2022, 2025), men’s cross country (2024), men's lacrosse (2018, 2019, 2022), rowing (2015, 2017, 2026), men's soccer (2017), tennis (2017, 2024), women's lacrosse (2015, 2016, 2017, 2018, 2019, 2021, 2022, 2023, 2024, 2025, 2026), field hockey (2015, 2016, 2024, 2025), and men's swimming & diving (2016) have all won regular season and conference tournament titles since Bamford’s arrival.

 Most notably, UMass christened the $29.2 million Champions Center for the basketball programs in 2015 and the $10.5 million indoor football practice facility – an air-supported bubble and turf field practice space – in 2019.
 The 240-foot wide by 400-foot long turf facility offers an expanded space for teams to practice and the ability to work indoors during inclement weather and the winter season.

 A $2 million locker room renovation project for the hockey program was completed in October 2021 and in 2023, a $2.2 million renovation of the Jim and Joanne Parker Strength and Conditioning Center was completed in the Boyden Building.
-Most recently a $2.4 million complete renovation of the football locker room was completed inside the Martin Jacobson Football Performance Center.
+A $2.4 million complete renovation of the football locker room was completed inside the Martin Jacobson Football Performance Center.
 All three projects were funded entirely through philanthropy.
-The department is currently renovating Curry Hicks Cage, a historic campus facility that will become the full-time training venue for the cross country/track and field programs.
-With an estimated project completion in fall 2026, the $12.6 million project will rename the Cage the Jim and Ellen Hunt Performance Center.

 BEFORE UMASS